 What Is Forest Bathing?

-A walk in the woods — could this really be the medicine you’ve been looking for?
+A walk in the woods — could this be the medicine you’ve been looking for?

 If you're wondering, no, forest bathing has nothing to do with taking an actual bath in the forest.
-Rather, it has to do with taking in the environment around you, basking in nature's embrace.
-Bathing in the forest is the therapeutic practice of spending time in nature — particularly, in forests.
-Beneath a canopy of trees, this practice allows you to be at one with nature, listening to its calming sounds, admiring the calming pictures and snapshots of organic life, and smelling the fresh air, simply feeling the stress disappear.
+Instead, it has to do with taking in the environment around you, basking in nature's embrace.

-Essentially, the practice involves a walk in the woods.
-There is no goal or “end.”
-The point is simply to be in nature.
+Essentially, the practice involves a stroll in the woods.
+There is no goal or “end,” so one might even walking aimlessly while getting all the benefits of the forest atmosphere and absolute immersion.
+The point is simply to be in the moment.
 It is ecotherapy at its finest and mindfulness at its core.
-It is also an excellent stress management activity.
+It is also an excellent way to de stress or boost immune system responses.

 Where Does it Come From?

 A multitude of scientific evidence shows that spending more time in nature promotes numerous benefits for both the mind and body.
-Not only are forest walks themselves known to improve mental health, but they’re also simply a good way to get some physical exercise.
+Forest walks themselves are known to improve mental health, but they’re also simply a good way to get some physical exercise.

 Let’s look at the specific benefits people in nature can expect from spending more time in the forest and taking more nature walks: